You have rights under the law, and you deserve compensation for your losses.

 Workers’ compensation benefits are designed to provide workers with medical care and lost wage compensation when they suffer work-related injuries.
 But getting your benefits can be complicated, and you may be unsure if your employer or their insurer is offering you the full value of your claim.
 At Colbert Cooper Hill Attorneys, we want to help protect your legal rights to the benefits you need to get better.

 Our law firm is focused on helping injured Oklahomans get the money they need to pay their bills after workplace injuries.
-Contact our workers’ compensation lawyers today to get the help you deserve with your workers’ compensation claim.
-Just dial (877) 579-6800 or fill out a free online form to get in touch with our 24/7 team of legal professionals.
+Contact our Oklahoma City workers’ comp lawyers today to get the help you deserve with your workers’ compensation claim.
+Just dial 405-218-9200 or fill out a free online form to get in touch with our 24/7 team of legal professionals.

 Helping You Get Your Workers’ Compensation Benefits